apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/index.md

     - Community-led
 ---

-# Overview

 Let’s be honest, it’s not easy delivering a great developer experience with SDKs.
 It takes a good amount of leadership, commitment, time and budget.

-Let’s look at what is involved with 4 popular approaches:
+Let’s look at the pros and cons of 4 popular approaches:

 * [Code generation](/docs/ways-to-build-sdks/code-generation/)
 * [Homegrown](/docs/ways-to-build-sdks/homegrown)